The Problem with Innovative Medical Devices

 According to payors' feedback the company may wish to make modifications to its value story, market price, a planned clinical study protocol, or proceed to conduct the actual study (if necessary).

 Medical device reimbursement myopia, demonstrated by excluding payors' interests and requirements can have serious adverse consequences for any medical device company.
-As healthcare systems worldwide are facing fiscal constraints, commercializing medical devices without actually engaging with payors may lead the company to design products and clinical trials that inhibit reimbursement and could actually leave the device out of the market.
+As healthcare systems worldwide are facing fiscal constraints, commercializing medical devices without a proactive payer engagement strategy may lead the company to design products and clinical trials that inhibit reimbursement and could actually leave the device out of the market.

 Mediclever can assist by developing an appropriate reimbursement strategy, by guiding you through the development of the required evidence and by leveraging its contacts in North American and European healthcare markets in order to obtain payors' feedback in advance.